- Student Life

-Parents guide to Fraternity & Sorority Life
+Parents guide to Fraternity and Sorority Life

 As a parent/family, it's a good idea for you to learn about fraternities and sororities so you can help your son/daughter make the best decision about whether or not he/she should be part of a fraternity or sorority.
 Educate yourself by checking out this parents' guide to fraternities and sororities.

 Fraternities and Sororities can help your son or daughter, if they work hard and commit themselves to being successful in the classroom.
 Fraternities/sororities expect each member to strive to fulfill his/her academic potential.
 They require a minimum GPA in order to maintain membership and if a member falls below the standard, additional resources are designed for the student.
-Our fraternities and sororities have educational programs, such as tutoring and study sessions, which can assist the entire chapters in excelling academically.
+Our fraternities and sororities have educational programs, such as tutoring and study sessions, which can assist the entire chapter in excelling academically.
 Some chapters also offer members scholarships for their outstanding academic performance.
 On average, the all-sorority and fraternity GPA consistently exceeds that of the campus average.

 Each new member will have financial responsibilities when it comes to joining a fraternity or sorority.
 This financial commitment goes directly to services that will positively impact your student.
 In most organizations, there is a one-time new member/initiation fee as well as semester membership dues.
 Depending on which organization he/she wants to join will determine the amount of dues they will have to pay each semester.
 Some chapters have scholarships and flexible payment plans.
-Make sure your son or daughter asked about the financial obligations of membership.
+Make sure your son or daughter has asked about the financial obligations of membership.
 Students should discuss this with their parents before deciding to join a fraternity or sorority.

 In the past, fraternities and sororities have had a reputation for participating in hazing (any action taken that produces bodily harm or danger, mental or physical discomfort, embarrassment, harassment, fright, or ridicule).
 Today, all fraternity and sorority policies strictly prohibit any type of hazing activity.
 In fact, the organizations have taken on a zero-tolerance stance on this issue.
 If you feel that your student may be participating in inappropriate activities associated with hazing, you should contact the Office of Student Life at 573-592-4239.

-Although some parents who have knowledge about the system may not consider this aspect of Fraternity/sorority life to be of high concern, many of the stereotypes that exist around fraternity/sorority life cause the issue of secret societies to be a concern for parents.
+Although some parents who have knowledge about the system may not consider this aspect of fraternity/sorority life to be of high concern, many of the stereotypes that exist around fraternity/sorority life cause the issue of secret societies to be a concern for parents.
 For those with limited experience with fraternities and sororities, several aspects of the organizations' membership knowledge and traditions are unknown to the uninitiated.
 Fraternity and sorority rituals and secrets exist not to separate members of the fraternity/sorority community, but instead are designed to bring together shared values and common bonds.